Vyral/mike-lafido-training/_posts/2019-07-31-how-to-tackle-the-elephant-in-the-room-in-your-listings.md

 ---
 layout: post
-title: How to Tackle the Elephant in the Room in Your Listings
+title: How to Tackle the "Elephant in the Room" in Your Listings
-date: 2019-07-22 16:08:00
+date: 2019-07-31 04:08:00
 tags:
   - Increase Business
 excerpt: >-